 Emerging technology, budget-conscious clients, and new ways of doing business have opened the door for a whole new breed of legal professionals in the millennium: the freelancer or virtual worker.
 As legal professionals forge new ways of doing business, a growing number of law firms and legal employers are outsourcing legal work to freelancers to handle work overflow, bring in new expertise, and serve clients more cost-effectively.

 What Is a Freelancer?

-Freelance Careers in the Law
+Freelance Careers in the Legal Industry

 Working from home can be a dream come true for many legal professionals.
-Flexible schedules, better work-life balance and greater autonomy are several of the top reasons to launch a freelance business.
+Flexible schedules, better work-life balance, and greater autonomy are several of the top reasons to launch a freelance business.

-Disadvantages for Law Firms
+Disadvantages for the Law Firms

 Law is a highly confidential business, so using remote workers can pose a unique risk to firms.
 Clients' confidential files and information must be emailed or otherwise forwarded to another location away from the office.
 That location may not be state-of-the-art secure, and not all firms are willing to take on this risk.

 The good news is that if you're thinking of taking this route, the costs of maintaining a freelance workforce, at least in part, are often significantly lower than the costs for in-house employees.

 If you're interested in freelancing, the National Association of Freelance Legal Professionals can help.
 This association was created to assist freelancers in optimizing the financial and personal success of their businesses, as well as to raise the profile of freelancing as a career choice.